 Vegetarian sources also contain iron, but unfortunately it is in a form that is more difficult for the body to absorb.
 The iron in these foods is also accompanied by natural compounds that inhibit the absorption of iron by binding to it and then transporting it out of the body.
 These compounds are phytic acid, which is found in the highest amounts in grains and legumes, and oxalic acid, which is found in high amounts in a range of plant foods, including spinach and almonds.

-Plant-based eaters often site spinach and beans at the best sources of iron, but the body can realistically only absorb a very small amount of the iron in these foods due to the phytic acid and oxalic acid.
+Plant-based eaters often cite spinach and beans at the best sources of iron, but the body can realistically only absorb a very small amount of the iron in these foods due to the phytic acid and oxalic acid.
 Plant-based sources of iron also have decreased bioavailability due to its oxidized form—Fe3+ is found in plants and must be reduced to Fe2+, the form in animals, in the small intestines before it can be absorbed.

 To find out the status of your iron group and the best foods to improve your iron based on your preferences, it’s best to get a comprehensive blood test every few months.